timhall89/Concession-file-edi-management/README.md

 # Concession-file-edi-management
-VBScript to automate the processing and production of riles required for sending stock a concession partner
+VBScript to automate the processing and production of files required for sending stock a concession partner